← Back to 史記

 使 使

 In the twenty-first year, Li Ji told the crown prince and said: 'The lord dreamed and saw Qi Jiang.
 Crown prince, quickly sacrifice at Qu Wo and return the blessing to the lord.'
-The crown prince then sacrificed to his mother Qi Jiang at Qu Wo and presented the sacrificial meat to Duke Xian.
-Duke Xian at the time went hunting and placed the meat in the palace.
-Li Ji made people place poison in the meat.
+The crown prince then sacrificed to his mother Qi Jiang at Quwo and presented the sacrificial meat to Duke Xian.
+Duke Xian was away hunting at the time, so the meat was placed in the palace.
+Li Ji had people put poison in the meat.
 After staying two days, Duke Xian came back from hunting.
 The cook presented the meat to Duke Xian.
 Duke Xian desired to taste it.
 Li Ji from the side stopped him and said: 'The meat has come from far away.
 You should test it.'
-When they sacrificed to the earth, the earth rose; When they gave it to a dog, the dog died; He gave it to a small minister, and the small minister died.
+When they sacrificed to the earth, the earth rose; When they gave it to a dog, the dog died; He gave it to a minor attendant, and the attendant died.
 Li Ji wept and said: 'How cruel is the crown prince!
 He desires to assassinate and replace his own father.
 How much more so others?
-Moreover, the lord is old, a person of morning and evening.
-Once he cannot wait, and he desires to assassinate him!'
-She told Duke Xian and said: 'The crown prince does this for no more than because of this concubine and Xi Qi's reason.
+The lord is old and may die any day now, yet he cannot even wait and wants to assassinate him!'
+She told Duke Xian: 'The crown prince acts only because of this concubine and Xi Qi.
 I wish mother and son would avoid to another state.
 If we commit suicide early, we won't vainly let mother and son be butchered by the crown prince.
 At the beginning, when the lord desired to depose him, this concubine still resented it; Until now, this concubine especially has lost herself at this.'
-The crown prince heard of it and fled to Xin Cheng.
-Duke Xian was angered and then executed his tutor Du Yuan Kuan.
+The crown prince heard of this and fled to Xincheng.
+Duke Xian was angered and executed his tutor, Du Yuankuan.
 Someone told the crown prince and said: 'The one who made this medicine was Li Ji.
 Crown prince, why do you not explain and clarify it yourself?'
 The crown prince said: 'My lord is old.
 Without Li Ji, he sleeps not peacefully and eats not sweetly.
-If I explain it, the lord will be angry about it.
+If I explain, the lord will only be angered by it.
 It is not permissible.'
 Someone told the crown prince and said: 'You can flee to another state.'
 The crown prince said: 'If I carry this evil name and leave, which people will accept me?
 I will commit suicide.'
-In the twelfth month, on Wu Shen, Shen Sheng committed suicide at Xin Cheng.
+In the twelfth month, on wushen, Shen Sheng committed suicide at Xin Cheng.

 30